 (Images of medals are for representation only, actual size and color may vary from that shown.)

 [Original reads: 'OFFICIAL PHOTOGRAPH TAKEN ON THE BRITISH WESTERN FRONT.
-Some of the Gordons resting in a shell hole.']
+Gordons preparing wire entanglements to take up to the line.']

 Photographer: John Warwick Brooke, of the Topical Press Agency.

 (Original Picture, has been enhanced and revived by Graeme Watson, 2016)